izzyreal/vmpc-juce/README.md

 ```
 In this example the Makefile generator is used, but here too you can use any generator you like.

+## License
+This project is licensed under the GNU General Public License (GPL) version 3 or later.
+It uses the JUCE framework, which is licensed under the GNU Affero General Public License (AGPL).
+See the [LICENSE.txt](LICENSE.txt) file for details.

+## Using This Software
+If you use or distribute this software, you must comply with the GPL and AGPL terms.

 --------------------
 MPC® and Akai Professional® are a registered trademarks of inMusic Brands.
 Inc. This emulator is not affiliated with inMusic and use of the MPC® and Akai Professional® names has not been authorized, sponsored or otherwise approved by inMusic.